MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 - Key Value 1: **Recommended** or **Automatic**

-- Key 2: **AttachmentActionTip**
+- Key 2 (optional): **AttachmentActionTip**

 - Key Value 2: "\<customized tooltip>"

-The customized tooltip supports a single language only.
+The optional customized tooltip supports a single language only.
+If this setting isn't specified, the following messages are displayed to users:

+Recommended message: **It is recommended to label this email as \<label name>**

+Automatic message: **This email was automatically labeled as \<label name>**

 Example PowerShell command, where your label policy is named "Global":